ymgenesis/FaceTools/README.md

 Updated since video recordings:
 - Added "Faces" input field corresponding to the maximum number of faces to detect for the output mask
+- Added the "Face IDs" input field to allow for face selection
+- Added the "Minimum Confidence" input field to adjust the pass/fail threshold for face detection processing

 FaceMask default usage with the inpaint node (July 27, 2023)